Does Health Insurance Cover Injuries From A Car Accident?

 An attorney can look at your potential case and see what needs to be done.
 He or she may also tell you who is responsible for the medical bills based on your current situation.
 There are always loopholes and all sorts of red tape when it comes to an auto accident, which is why having a legal adviser could be beneficial.

-Thanks to our friends and contributors from Wiseman Bray PLLC for their insight into personal injury practice.
+Thanks to our friends and contributors from Patterson Bray for their insight into personal injury practice.